conductor-sdk/conductor-clojure/README.md

 :json-jq-transform
 :set-variable
 ```
-If no task type is specified it will default to :simple

 ## Client namespace
 The client namespace holds the function to start a workflow and running a worker